 But just because they stopped asking for support didn’t mean they had to stop thanking current donors.

 Everything went digital and living rooms became recording studios.
 TV commercials, American Idol, and late-night TV — viewers were transported into people’s homes with a perspective we’d never had before.
-So why couldn’t UW do the same thing?”
+So why couldn’t WFAA do the same thing?”

-Aimee, John, and the team turned the crisis into an opportunity.
+The team turned the crisis into an opportunity.
 They called upon their student fundraisers to record videos from their homes for Wisconsin’s alumni donors.

 Why take this approach?